 MFW involves a variety of screening venues around the island, that ensure accessibility to locals in Bali, as well as an interesting exposure for those who want to visit and get to experience Bali more intimately.

 THE OBJECTIVES OF MFW – Bali International Short Film Festival

-- Creates public cinema experience that ensure the program quality, presenting exclusive short films programs which otherwise is not available any where else.
+- Creates cinema experience that ensure the program quality, presenting exclusive short films programs which otherwise is not available any where else.

 - Encouraging critical thinking by encouraging after screening’s discussion.

 - Creates meeting place where National and International filmmakers and public/audiences would meet and ignite creative discussion inspired their works.

 - Building up network among short filmmakers in Indonesia, South East Asia, and International.